Echelon133/Write-ups/Nanomites.md

 ### Main function

-This function contains code that is quite usual for crackmes - first **puts** function displays the prompt to the screen asking the user for a flag/password, then **scanf** function is called to read that input and save it on the stack.
+This function contains code that is quite usual for crackmes - first **puts** function displays the prompt to the screen, asking the user for a flag/password, then **scanf** function is called to read that input and save it on the stack.

 In this case **scanf** is called with a format string *"%255s"*, which means that at most we can input 255 characters.